lockss/lockss-rtd-manual/docs/troubleshooting/firewalld.rst

    .. code-block:: shell

-      scripts/configure-firewall
+      scripts/install-lockss --configure-firewalld

+   This will run only the :ref:`configuring-firewalld` portion of the :doc:`/installing/running` section.

 ----

 .. rubric:: Footnotes

-.. [#fn1]
+.. [#fnrhel]

-   For operating systems in the RHEL family (CentOS, Rocky Linux, AlmaLinux...), the action recommended by the K3s manual is to disable :program:`firewalld` entirely (see https://rancher.com/docs/k3s/latest/en/advanced/#additional-preparation-for-red-hat-centos-enterprise-linux), but :program:`install-k3s` takes a lighter approach commonly used in the K3s community.
+   For operating systems in the RHEL family (CentOS, Rocky Linux, AlmaLinux...), the action recommended by the K3s manual is to disable :program:`firewalld` entirely (see https://rancher.com/docs/k3s/latest/en/advanced/#additional-preparation-for-red-hat-centos-enterprise-linux), but :program:`install-lockss` takes a lighter approach commonly used in the K3s community.

    References: